Azure/azure-sdk-tools/tools/github-event-processor/RULES.md

         - Assign returned labels to the issue
         - Add "needs-team-attention" label to the issue

-        IF service label is associated with an Azure SDK team member:
+        IF service and category labels are associated with an Azure SDK team member:
             IF a single team member:
                 - Assign team member to the issue
             ELSE